kalpa-s/Scraping_python_profiles_from_GitHub/README.md

 # Scraping_python_profiles_from_GitHub

  This code scrapes trending python developers, their popular repo details from [https://github.com/trending/developers/python?since=daily](https://github.com/trending/developers/python?since=daily).
 Navigates to each profile pages and grabs required details.
-The information collected are exported to a csv file.
+The information collected is exported to a csv file.

 ## Motivation
 * The main idea behind writing this set of web-scraper code, was to gain insights from top Python developers profile and their popular repositories on GitHub.